Next week I will be publishing on my web-site and

 gatherings/junkets held by the Conference of Western Attorneys

 General (in Custer, S.D.; Sun Valley, Idaho; and Monterey, Calif.)
+It’s difficult to fathom how the Siegelmans presence at a

 conference of attorneys general from western states could benefit